noahehall/theBookOfNoah/databases/mysql_new.md

   \h CMD
   \h 'CREATE USER'

-  -- show the results vertically select... \G;

   -- inspect the mechanics of a select statement explain select...

-  -- create
-  create database bookstore

   -- select which database is the default
   USE test

-  -- see the definition of an entity
-  SHOW tables|databases;

 ```